Grupo-AFAL/frontend-helpers/javascript/docs/print.md

 ### Print Dialog from Anchor (HTML A tag)

-Click print and Print Dialog will comes in.
+Click on Print and a Print Dialog will appear

 <div>
   <a href="print-preview.html" target="_blank" class="button is-primary">Print</a>